moonmeister/100-days-of-code/log.md

 **Link(s) to work**: https://codepen.io/moonmeister/full/KZygeN/

-**Today's Progress**: Checked out some good real examples of portfolio pages.
-This inspired me to try moving the nave to the bottom.
-I'll also include a pretty detail footer but I'm going to try and nest it with the nave then have a link to expand.
-We'll see how it turns out.
-I got the expansion working though!

-**Thoughts**: Coming along well, definitely not as hard as I've imagined.
+### Day 5: January 6, 2018

+**Today's Progress**: got the about section close enough.
+Moving on to the portfolio section.
+I'm trying to rough stuff in then I'll come back and dial it in.

+**Thoughts**: getting easier! and making more sense.
+Today had more problem solving...how I do love it though!

 **Link(s) to work**: https://codepen.io/moonmeister/full/KZygeN/

+**Time Spent**: 1.25hrs

 <!--
 ### Day 1: January 2, 2018